3 Texas Democrats who fled elections bill vote get COVID

 3 Texas Democrats who fled elections bill vote get COVIDNew

-WASHINGTON (AP) — Three of the Democratic state lawmakers who fled Texas to stymie a Republican-backed effort to impose broad new voting restrictions have tested positive for COVID-19 in the nation’s capital.
-Texas House’s Democratic Caucus Director Phillip Martin says one lawmaker tested positive Friday and the others did so on Saturday.
-Martin says all three were fully vaccinated.
+WASHINGTON (AP) — Three of the Democratic state lawmakers who fled Texas to stymie a Republican-backed effort to impose new voting restrictions have tested positive for COVID-19 in the nation’s capital.
+Texas House’s Democratic Caucus Director Phillip Martin said Saturday that all three were fully vaccinated.
 He declined to release their names or conditions.
+Two of the lawmakers were among a group that met with Vice President Kamala Harris, but were not in close contact with Harris, according to a spokesperson for the vice president.
 Republicans and others criticized the Democrats after a photo showed them on a charter flight to Washington without masks, though masks aren’t required on private flights.
-Martin says it’s unclear where they were infected, but everyone on board the plane was required to be fully vaccinated.
+Martin said everyone on the flight was fully vaccinated.